 To get you started, here’s a quick example of implementing and using the Severe Warnings layer.
 Here we’re adding the new layer in our map initialization method:

 private void initMap()

 AerisMapOptions mapOptions = AerisMapOptions.getPreference(this.mapView.getContext());

-Keep checking back here for more updates to the Aeris Android SDK and other Aeris projects in the near future.
+Thanks for checking out the latest update to our Aeris Android SDK.
+Keep checking back here for more updates to the SDK, as well as other Aeris projects in the near future.